 British Airways is the first UK airline to trial a travel health ‘passport’ which stores coronavirus test results and proof of vaccination.

-The app, called VeriFLY, checks the passenger’s health information against the destination’s entry requirements and returns a ‘fail’ or ‘pass’ message.
+One app it is testing is called VeriFLY and it checks the passenger’s health information against the destination’s entry requirements and returns a ‘fail’ or ‘pass’ message.

-It was rolled out on BA’s transatlantic routes on 4 February and is also being trialled by American Airlines.
+It was rolled out on BA’s transatlantic routes on 4 February and for passengers on all inbound international flights to the UK from February 15.
+It is also being trialled by American Airlines.
 However, BA insists that use of the app is not mandatory.

 Virgin Atlantic introduces CommonPass

 Lufthansa, JetBlue, Virgin Atlantic and Cathay Pacific have signed up for the CommonPass, after a successful trial by United Airlines.